Polyfrost/Hytils-Reborn/README.md

 - **Cleaner Game Start Counter** - Compacts game start announcements.
 - **Remove Curse Of Spam Messages** - Hides the constant spam of kali's curse of spam.
 - **Remove Gifts Message** - Removes the gifts messages.
-- **Thank watchdog** - Compliment Watchdog when someone is banned, or a Watchdog announcement is sent.
+- **Thank Watchdog** - Compliment Watchdog when someone is banned, or a Watchdog announcement is sent.
 </details>
 <details>
   <summary>Lobby</summary>